jamespfennell/hoard/next_steps.md

-- Finish writing the upload code
-- Write the multi byte storage thing

 - Clean up the code added during the merging step
+- Write the periodic uploader
 - Metrics for disk usage

 - Think about versioning

-Why at startup does there seem to be an extra download?
+- Update to Go 1.16

+When logging is figured out just search for all Printf occurences

 Rename a -> astore and d -> dstore
-- Add a flag to run not concurrently
+Change interface to have io.WriterCloser and io.ReaderCloser?

+%w fmt verb